“yada yada yada.. like ugly Gina over there” he said across the classroom. “She’s cool with it and yada yada yada”

 What now?
 What do I do now?
 I guess now that I know better, things should change?
 How, though?
 Start where?

-I guess everyone should know, that everyone matter.
+I guess everyone should know, that everyone matters.
 The disabled, the one with a whole lot of debts, the one with mistakes to cover, the one with the goods, the righteous, the poor, the need.
 E v e r y o n e.

 Love yourself, give yourself a little respect and dignity.